The Landmark Foundation

 Overview

-The Landmark Foundation is a private foundation established in 1955 and based in Norfolk, Virginia.
-With total assets of approximately $98 million as of 2024, the foundation distributes approximately $8.17 million annually in charitable grants.
-Led by President Frank Batten Jr., the foundation operates as a private family foundation supporting organizations involved with secondary education, arts and culture, leadership development, and environmental causes.
-The foundation maintains a low public profile with no public website or published grant guidelines, suggesting a selective, relationship-based approach to philanthropy typical of private family foundations.
+The Landmark Foundation is a private foundation that received tax-exempt status in 1955 and is based in Norfolk, Virginia.
+With total assets of approximately $92.6 million as of 2023, the foundation distributes approximately $9 million annually in charitable grants.
+Led by President Frank Batten Jr., the foundation operates as a private family foundation supporting organisations involved with education, arts and culture, leadership development, environmental causes, and human services.
+The foundation maintains a low public profile with no public website or published grant guidelines, and does not accept unsolicited proposals, suggesting a selective, relationship-based approach to philanthropy typical of private family foundations.

 Funding Priorities